haimlavi1989/happyCoding/DatabaseFundamentalsGuide.md

   - High consistency and structured data.
   - Supports complex queries, such as joins.
   - Adheres to ACID properties (Atomicity, Consistency, Isolation, Durability).
+  - Reliable for critical operations like financial transactions.
 - **Disadvantages**:
   - Limited scalability compared to NoSQL for distributed systems.
   - Schema rigidity makes it less flexible for evolving data models.
   - Can be slower for large-scale write operations due to ACID compliance.
+  - Indexing improves performance but adds storage overhead.

 ### **NoSQL**
 - **Best for**: Systems with flexible data structures and high scalability requirements (e.g., social media, IoT).